Chief Executive Officer

-Andrew Varvari leads CS Energy's key corporate functions including human resources, organisational development, industrial relations, legal, risk, assurance, Board secretariat and corporate affairs.
-As an experienced energy and resources executive with over 15 years in the industry, and more than 10 in executive leadership roles, Andrew focuses on safely delivering high value business outcomes.
+Andrew Varvari leads CS Energy’s key corporate functions including human resources, organisational development, industrial relations, legal, risk, assurance, Board secretariat and corporate affairs.
+As an experienced energy and resources executive with over 15 years in the industry, and 15 in executive leadership roles, Andrew focuses on safely delivering high value business outcomes.

-Andrew joined CS Energy in 2012 and has performed a variety of executive roles, including Executive General Counsel and Company Secretary, and in 2016, served as Acting Chief Financial Officer for five months until the appointment of Darren Busine to the CFO role.
-He then assumed the role of Executive General Manager People & Safety until 2017, when his responsibilities were expanded to include additional corporate functions to leverage greater alignment and cross-functional working relationships between these functions, all of which provide strategic counsel, advice and support across CS Energy’s portfolio.
+Andrew joined CS Energy in 2012 and has performed a variety of executive roles, including Executive General Counsel and Company Secretary, Acting Chief Financial Officer, and the role of Executive General Manager People & Safety until 2017, when his responsibilities were expanded to include additional corporate functions to leverage greater alignment and cross functional working relationships, providing strategic counsel, advice and support across CS Energy’s portfolio.

 Prior to joining CS Energy, Andrew led BG Group plc’s legal function in Australia, which included responsibility for QGC’s Legal, Secretariat, Business Services and IT functions.
-Between 2007-2012, Andrew played a key role in the development of QGC's upstream and midstream businesses as part of its Executive Leadership Team.
-This included the integration of the existing Queensland Gas Company and BG Australia businesses following the 2008 takeover of QGC by BG Group plc, and the development and construction of the $20 billion Queensland Curtis LNG project.
+Between 2007-2012, Andrew played a key role in the development of Shell’s upstream and midstream businesses as part of its Executive Leadership Team, including the integration of the existing Queensland Gas Company and BG Australia businesses following the 2008 takeover of QGC by BG Group plc, and the development and construction of the $20 billion Queensland Curtis LNG project.